shwetanaren/shwetanaren/README.md

 🔒 Currently a Full‑Stack Cybersecurity Trainee at **Cyberella (NL)** — specializing in DevSecOps, GRC, and Application Security
 💼 Former Big‑4 consultant focused on Governance, Risk & Compliance (GRC) engagements and forensic investigations
-🐍 Hands‑on with Python for Data Science, automation, and security scripting
+🐍 Hands‑on with Python for Data Science, automation, and data product management.
 ⚛️ Building modern JAMstack web apps (React, Next.js), Webflow, Framer and deploying on AWS
 🤖 Passionate about the ethical use of Generative AI and human‑centered design
 ⚡ Published author: “[Of Neuroscience, Perspectives, and Design Thinking](http://bit.ly/dtandnp)” — featured on IDEO’s learning platform